VVoruganti/blog/content/posts/journaling.md

 ---
 title: Journaling with Neovim to Manage my Mind
 date: 2023-12-21
-tags: ["mental health"]
+tags: ["mental health", "neovim"]
 ---

 For those of you who know me one of the things I'm open about is my struggle with my mental health.
 I tweet about it pretty often and don't like to shy away from talking about therapy or medication.
 My mental health issues usually manifest as depression and anxiety.

 One of the symptoms I face is when I particularly stressed or having an episode is my thoughts start to race at an alarming rate.
 This can be as simple as being unable to focus on one thing and constantly context switching so that nothing gets done to just going down deep thought loops that are assumptions built on assumptions that just make me feel bad.
 It affects my productivity quite a bit and can lead to really bad downward spiral.

 Over the years I've gotten a bit better about managing my emotions when I reach this state.
 Being able to talk out and unpack my thoughts is the key for me —